d2l-ai/d2l-en/chapter_recurrent-modern/encoder-decoder.md

 ## Decoder

-The decoder has an additional method `init_state` to parse the outputs of the encoder with possible additional information, e.g., the valid lengths of inputs, to return the state it needs.
-In the forward method, the decoder takes both inputs, e.g., a target sentence and the state.
-It returns outputs, with potentially modified state if the encoder contains RNN layers.
+In the following decoder interface, we add an additional `init_state` function to convert the encoder output (`enc_outputs`) into the encoded state.
+Note that this step
+may need extra inputs such as
+the valid length of the input, which was explained in :numref:`subsec_mt_data_loading`.
+To generate a variable-length sequence token by token, every time the decoder may map an input (e.g., the generated token at the previous time step) and the encoded state into an output token at the current time step.

 ```{.python .input  n=3}
 #@save